oleicht/FastLSTM/README.md

 - use atomics to implement cross-program synchronization (but be careful with deadlocks)

 ### Limitations
-- only tuned for RTX 2000 Ada
+- tuning done for recent hardware such RTX {2000, 400} Ada and H100
 - `nn.LSTM` has extra options `bias`, `batch_first`, `dropout`, `bidirectional`, `proj_size` that `FastLSTM` doesn't support yet
 - can't operate on `PackedSequence` input
-- accuracy of half-precision might be suboptimal: I did not think carefully about whether some components need to remain in single precision
 - doesn't exploit `num_layer` parallelisation dimension (which `nn.LSTM` does!)
 - not battletested

 ### Related work
-[FlashRNN](https://arxiv.org/abs/2412.07752) offers, among other things, a fast LSTM implementation in their [repo](https://github.com/NX-AI/flashrnn).
+[FlashRNN](https://arxiv.org/abs/2412.07752) offers, among other things, a various LSTM implementations in CUDA in their [repo](https://github.com/NX-AI/flashrnn).
 However, as this reproduction of fig. 4 from the paper shows, it is possible to implement LSTMs more efficiently, even in triton.

 <img src="./figures/flashrnn_fig4.png" width="800">